We are proud of the:

 All students have access to an array of technology in their classroom.
 Students in Foundation – Grade 2 have iPad pods between each class, whilst students in Grades 3 – 6 have laptop pods between classes.
 Students also engage with robotics and coding equipment regularly to develop their computational thinking.

-The School is also currently in the trial phase of the Google Apps for Education (GAFE) suite of resources, enabling the setting and assessing of work online, collaboration and co-construction.
+The School utilises the Google Suite of Apps, enabling the setting and assessing of work online, collaboration and co-construction.

 Digital Communications provides students from Foundation – Grade 6, with the opportunity to develop their skills and understandings within the areas of graphic design, photography, the media arts and social media.
 It ties in closely with Inquiry Units by providing a skill set to enhance students’ ability to communicate their understandings digitally.
 With communication representing one of the most high-yield 21st-century skills, and an increasing majority of our communication being digital, this subject gives our students the skills they will need to have an edge in their future studies and professions.